szbihary/spacex-react-app/README.md

 ## Setup

-The project requires Node.js 10 or newer versions to be installed.
+The project requires Node.js 10 to be installed.
+For other versions please change node-sass package version before npm install according to the details here: https://www.npmjs.com/package/node-sass

 ### Install the dependencies